 Here in Tennessee, irises are the grammar of spring.
 Irises of every shade and shape imaginable.
 They love it here, and we love them (it’s the state flower).
-This one (pictured below) is my favorite, both for its outlandish style and its understated resilience.
+The one in the small brick bed next to our driveway is my favorite, both for its outlandish style—garish purple, almost fuchsia, falls fading to auburn-on-white zebra stripes toward a golden beard under pale lavender standards—and for its understated resilience

 When we bought our house in 2007, the grounds were a portrait of neglect, unkempt shrubs protruding at odd angles from knee-deep leaves killing the grass.
 That first spring, these irises came up all over the yard, without rhyme or reason.
-Not wanting to cut them down when I mowed the grass, we gathered them up, transplanting them all into one bed.
-They kept growing, but did not bloom again for at least 5 years.
-But they did eventually come back to life.
+Not wanting to cut them down when I mowed the grass, we gathered them up, transplanting them all into that one bed.
+They survived the upheaval, but did not bloom again for at least 5 years.
+Eventually, they did spring back to flourishing.

 Irises have pedigrees, records of centuries of cultivation to produce minute variations, all catalogued by institutions like the Royal Horticultural Society or American Iris Society.
 As near as I can tell, these are a variety called ‘Fabian’, first attested by an English gardener named Salter in 1868.
-They were listed by the AIS as extinct in 1939.
-But here in 2022, beside a house built in 1960, they bloom with reckless abundance in April—a testament against exaggerated reports of their demise.
+The variety was listed by the AIS as “obsolete” in 1939.
+But here in 2023, beside a house built in 1960, they bloom with reckless abundance each April—a testament against exaggerated reports of their demise.

-Once hybridized to a gardener’s specification, irises are set and shared by propagation through the multiplication and division of rhizomes—every iris that is a distinct varietal is a clone, a continuously living part of a part of a part of that first plant that some gardener thought was just perfect.
+Once hybridized to a gardener’s specification, irises are set and shared by propagation through the multiplication and division of rhizomes.
+As with many garden plants, every iris that is a distinct varietal is a clone, a continuously living part of a part of a part of that first plant that some gardener thought was just perfect.
 Our “resurrected” Fabians are a testimony to this long-dead Mr. or Ms. Salter looking at the first bloom of their new variety and pronouncing it “good.”
 I do not know how they made it to our corner of Tennessee, or who else along the way thought they were “good” too, to keep passing them on, but they are a gift.

 I need these flowers at Easter as a ritual reminder of new life, a sacramental blow to my retina each time I walk out the door that engages the gears of theology with the churning mass of thoughts and emotions that overflow my heart and mind and mouth.
-I need the unsought abundance of wonder packed into each blossom because I can’t make it through a day of reading the news, listening to the pain of friends, or cowering before my own rage and inability to control even the process of getting the kids out the door to school without it.
+I need the unsought abundance of wonder packed into each blossom because I can’t make it through a day of reading the news, listening to the pain of friends, or cowering before my own lack of control and inability to meet life’s constant demands without it.

-God knows I am weak, and he sends flowers.
-They speak of his goodness in such a way that I can’t help but remember all of it.
+God knows I am weak, and He sends flowers.
+They speak a sliver of His goodness in such a way that I can’t help but remember all of it.
 It’s often considered unbecoming of men in the violent culture of the United States to be moved to emotion and action by beauty, but it is how God made us.
 I can’t stop fawning over irises and every other created thing that crosses my path because I refuse to be “embarrassed by the miracle” as Updike cautions.
-The God who raised Christ to life is the God of irises and springtimes, because He is pleased to be so.
+The God who raised Christ to life is the God of irises and springtimes because He is pleased to be so.
 He said, “I am making everything new!” and lest we forget, He makes it new in small ways every day.
-I’m trying to write this down as instructed, because these things are trustworthy and true.
+I’m trying to write this down, as instructed, because these things are trustworthy and true.
 And all creation is groaning in participation.